 Presidential daughter and advocate for the awareness of substance abuse.
 The daughter of former President Gerald Ford and Betty Ford, Susan Ford Bales’ adolescence was spent in the White House during one of the most turbulent times in American History.
 In addition to speaking about living in the White House, she addresses her mother’s addiction to prescription drugs, the family intervention and the effect her mother’s openness had on others.
-Susan has also be an advocate for breast cancer awareness
+Susan has also been an advocate for breast cancer awareness

 Program: Substance Abuse: A Family’s Intervention